defenseunicorns/uds-identity-config/docs/reference/UDS Core/IdAM/customization.md

 See the [Testing custom image in UDS Core](./CUSTOMIZE.md#testing-custom-image-in-uds-core) for building, publishing, and using the new image with `uds-core`.

-#### Templated Realm Values
+#### Templated Realm and Theme Values

-Keycloak supports using environment variables within the realm configuration, see [docs](https://www.keycloak.org/server/importExport).
+Keycloak supports using environment variables within the realm and theme configurations, see [docs](https://www.keycloak.org/server/importExport).

-These environment variables have default values set in the realm.json that uses the following syntax:
+Most environment variables have default values set in the realm.json that uses the following syntax:

 ```yaml
   ${REALM_GOOGLE_IDP_ENABLED:false}